Media Convergence Definition, Example Types & Elements

 4. Berlo’s Model of Communication

-Berlo's Model of Communication is the SMCR model that includes the element of Source-Message-Channel-Receiver.
-David Berlo developed Source-Message-Channel-Receiver in 1960.
+Berlo’s Model of Communication is the SMCR model that includes the elements of Source-Message-Channel-Receiver.
+David Berlo developed the Source-Message-Channel-Receiver in 1960.
 It is also known as the David Berlo SMCR model of communication.
 However, Berlo invented this model based on the Shannon-Weaver communication model (1949).
-The four elements of David Berlo's SMCR communication model are the source, message, channel, and receiver.
+The four elements of David Berlo’s SMCR communication model are the source, message, channel, and receiver.
 Berlo focuses on both verbal and nonverbal communication elements to convey information.

 David Berlo’s SMCR Model of Communication Example